juhele/chmu-process/R-project_modified_processing_scripts/readme.md

+# Intro

-These are modified R-project processing scripts.
+These are modified R-project processing scripts and downloading script.
 Originals made by Matěj Man, modified by me.

 In my case the scripts etc. were located in

 /media/juhele/data_2TB/_CRAN/

 so you will need to modify the scripst in order to fit your setup.

+# Running the scripts

 Running the scripts is easy - just run terminal from the folder and put there command for aproppriate script to process downloaded data:

 mean air temperature